MolotovCherry/Yet-Another-BG3-Native-Mod-Loader/README.md

 - Stores your plugins in the larian local data folder alongside the mod folder
 - Does not install anything.
 Deleting the tool is the same as "uninstalling"\*

 \* The injector and watcher do not require (un)installation.
-However, the autostart version requires (un)installation in the registry.
+However, the autostart version requires (un)installation.

 # Usage
 For list of instructions, FAQ, and other info, please see the main [nexus mods page](https://www.nexusmods.com/baldursgate3/mods/3052)